Neutrinos

 Italian experiment has unveiled evidence that fundamental particles

-cautious about the result, but if it stands further scrutiny, the finding
+are cautious about the result, but if it stands further scrutiny,

-would overturn the most fundamental rule of modern physics that nothing
+the finding would overturn the most fundamental rule of modern physics

 The

-Apparatus), and lies 1,400 meters underground in the Gran Sasso National
+Racking Apparatus), and lies 1,400 meters underground in the Gran

-Laboratory in Italy.
-It is designed to study a beam of neutrinos coming
+Sasso National Laboratory in Italy.
+It is designed to study a beam

-from CERN, Europe's premier high-energy physics laboratory located 730
+of neutrinos coming from CERN, Europe's premier high-energy physics

-kilometers away near Geneva, Switzerland.
-Neutrinos are fundamental
+laboratory located 730 kilometers away near Geneva, Switzerland.

 The

-emulsion plates, but the new result is simple the neutrinos are arriving
+photographic emulsion plates, but the new result is simple the neutrinos

-60 nanoseconds faster than the speed of light allows.
-"We are shocked,"
+are arriving 60 nanoseconds faster than the speed of light allows.

 Breaking the law :

-cornerstone of Albert Einstein's special theory of relativity, which
+the cornerstone of Albert Einstein's special theory of relativity,

-itself forms the foundation of modern physics.
-If neutrinos are traveling
+which itself forms the foundation of modern physics.
+If neutrinos

-faster than light speed, then one of the most fundamental assumptions
+are traveling faster than light speed, then one of the most fundamental

-of science that the rules of physics are the same for all observers
+assumptions of science that the rules of physics are the same for

-would be invalidated.
-"If it's true, then it's truly extraordinary,"
+all observers would be invalidated.
+"If it's true, then it's

-says John Ellis, a theoretical physicist at CERN.
+truly extraordinary," says John Ellis, a theoretical physicist

 Ereditato